-- (1) Amounts shown are not reduced to reflect the NEOs' elections, if any, to defer receipt of salary into the Executive Income Deferral ("EID") Program or into YUM's 401(k) Plan. - (2) Amounts shown in this column represent the grant date fair values for performance share units (PSUs) granted in 2015, 2014 and 2013.
+- (1) Amounts shown are not reduced to reflect the NEOs' elections, if any, to defer receipt of salary into the EID Program. - (2) Amounts shown in this column represent the grant date fair values for PSUs granted in 2015, 2014 and 2013.
 The grant date fair value of the PSUs reflected in this column is the target payout based on the probable outcome of the performance condition, determined as of the grant date.
 The maximum potential values of the PSUs is 200% of target.
 Assuming the maximum achievement of the performance goal, the grant date fair value of Mr. Pant's 2015 PSU award would be \$710,024.
-For more information, see the discussion of stock awards and option awards contained in Part II, Item 8, "Financial Statements and Supplementary Data" of the YUM 2015 Annual Report in Notes to Consolidated Financial Statements at Note 14, "Share-based and Deferred Compensation Plans." - (3) The amounts shown in this column represent the grant date fair values of the stock appreciation rights (SARs) awarded in 2015, 2014 and 2013, respectively.
-For more information, see the discussion of stock awards and option awards contained in Part II, Item 8, "Financial Statements and Supplementary Data" of the YUM 2015 Annual Report in Notes to Consolidated Financial Statements at Note 14, "Share-based and Deferred Compensation Plans." - (4) Amounts in this column reflect the annual incentive awards earned for the 2015, 2014 and 2013 fiscal year performance periods, which were awarded by the YUM Committee in January 2016, January 2015 and January 2014, respectively, under the Yum Leaders' Bonus Program, which is described further in our CD&A under the heading "Annual Performance-Based Cash Bonuses. - (5) Amounts in this column also represent the above market earnings as established pursuant to SEC rules which have accrued under each of his accounts under the LRP for Mr. Pant. - (6) The Amounts in this column for 2015 are explained in the All Other Compensation Table and footnotes to that table, which follows.
+For more information, see the discussion of stock awards and option awards contained in Part II, Item 8, "Financial Statements and Supplementary Data" of the YUM 2015 Annual Report in Notes to Consolidated Financial Statements at Note 14, "Share-based and Deferred Compensation Plans." - (3) The amounts shown in this column represent the grant date fair values of the SARs awarded in 2015, 2014 and 2013, respectively.
+For more information, see the discussion of stock awards and option awards contained in Part II, Item 8, "Financial Statements and Supplementary Data" of the YUM 2015 Annual Report in Notes to Consolidated Financial Statements at Note 14, "Share-based and Deferred Compensation Plans."
+For Ms. Wat, this column also includes her 2015 CEO Awards with a grant date fair value of \$623,216.
+See the Grants of Plan-Based Awards Table for details. - (4) Amounts in this column reflect the annual incentive awards earned for the 2015, 2014 and 2013 fiscal year performance periods, which were awarded by the YUM Committee in January 2016, January 2015 and January 2014, respectively, under the Yum Leaders' Bonus Program, which is described further in our CD&A under the heading "Annual Performance-Based Cash Bonuses. - (5) Amounts in this column also represent the above market earnings as established pursuant to SEC rules which have accrued under each of his accounts under the LRP for Mr. Pant. - (6) The amounts in this column for 2015 are explained in the All Other Compensation Table and footnotes to that table, which follows. - (7) Mr. Stedem, Ms. Wat, Mr. Chu, and Ms. Ng were not executive officers of YUM during any period prior to the separation.
+As such, no amounts for them are included for years prior to the most recent fiscal year.